domoritz/domoritz.github.io/projects.md

 ### Vega stack

-With the Interactive Data Lab, we have build the [Vega stack](https://vega.github.io/) and a number of tools for data exploration based on it.
+With the Interactive Data Lab, we created the [Vega stack](https://vega.github.io/) and a number of tools for data exploration based on it.

 #### Vega-Lite